-Strategic (long-term) and tactical (6-12 month) views on broad asset classes, January 2022
+Strategic (long-term) and tactical (6-12 month) views on broad asset classes, February 2022

-Underweight Neutral Overv weight Change in view Asset Strategic view Tactical view Previous New Equities +1 +1 We keep our overweight on equities on a strategic horizon.
-We see the combination of low real rates, strong growth and reasonable valuations as favourable for the asset class.
+Underweight Neutral Overv veight Change in view Asset Strategic view Tactical view Previous New Equities +2 +1 We add to our strategic overweight on equities.
+The early 2022 selloff creates a compelling opportunity for long-term investor as we see the combination of low real rates, strong growth and reasonable valuations as favourable for the asset class.
 Incorporating climate change in our expected returns brightens the appeal of developed market equities given the large weights of sectors such as tech and healthcare in benchmark indices.
 Tactically, we are overweight equities amid solid economic fundamentals and historically low real rates.
 Credit -1 Neutral We stay underweight credit on a strategic basis as valuations are rich, and we prefer to take risk in equities instead.
 On a tactical horizon, we are neutral credit given low spreads across sectors and prefer EM local markets to high yield.
 Govt bonds -1 -1 We are strategically underweight nominal government bonds given their diminished ability to act as portfolio ballasts with yields near lower bounds.
-Within the underweight on nominal DM government bonds, we prefer shorter-dated over long- dated maturities.
-Rising debt levels may eventually pose risks to the low rate regime.
+We see the long-term outlook for the asset class challenged by rising term premium and our expectation of higher medium-term inflation than markets are pricing.
 We prefer inflation-linked bonds.
-Tactically, we trim our significant U.S. Treasuries underweight - we see the direction of travel for yields as higher but think the move is overdone for now .
+Tactically, we recently reduced our underweight to U.S. Treasuries - we see the direction of travel for yields as higher but think the move is overdone for now.
 We prefer inflation-linked bonds for interest rate exposure and as a portfolio diversifier.
 Private markets Neutral We believe non-traditional return streams, including private credit, have the potential to add value and diversification.
 Our neutral view is based on a starting allocation that is much larger than what most qualified investors hold.
 Many institutional investors remain underinvested in private markets as they overestimate liquidity risks, in our view.
 Private markets are a complex asset class and not suitable for all investors.

-Note: Views are from a U.S. dollar perspective, January 2022.
+Note: Views are from a U.S. dollar perspective.
 This material represents an assessment of the market environment at a specific time and is not intended to be a forecast of future events or a guarantee of future results.
 This information should not be relied upon by the reader as research or investment advice regarding any particular funds, strategy or security.